 We must support one another, as artists, visual philosophers, intellectuals and thinkers.

 This is what Black Ball Projects is all about.

-Presently, we are for-profit corporation, but are working with pro-bono lawyers (thanks to VLFA) on converting to a non-profit model.
+Presently, we are for-profit corporation, but are working with pro-bono lawyers (thanks to VLFA) to create a non-profit organization.
 This will allow the Gallery’s mission to expand into multiple areas of need in the arts & academics communities.
-Alongside shows at the gallery we are looking to create micro-grants; work with the local community, establish residencies; fund exhibitions; pay our people; pay artist & writer fees; create catalogs and books; work with other artist run spaces around the world— and anything else that the larger community of artists, writers and academics feel needs to be done to change the art world into a better place.
+Alongside shows at the gallery we are looking to create micro-grants; work with the local community, establish residencies; fund exhibitions; create catalogs and books; work with other artist run spaces around the world— and anything else that the larger community of artists, writers, academics and scholars feel needs to be done to change the art world into a better place.